 dancer, claiming that Wabe’s “Little Egypt” performed at the Exposition, but this is not factual.
 Farida was the star dancer at the Exposition.
 No known source indicates Ashea Wabe was even a performer at the Exposition.

-The popularity of belly dance at the Columbian Exposition spread like wild fire around the country.
+The popularity of belly dance at the Columbian Exposition spread like wildfire around the country.
 With some of the Middle Eastern dancers touring with Barnum and Bailey’s Circus and Thomas Edison featuring dancers in his new moving pictures, it did not take long for America to catch on with this dancing craze.
 Europe had already been introduced to belly dance at the World’s Fair in Paris in 1889 spurring Oscar Wilde’s controversial play “Salome”, which opened in Paris in 1896.
 In 1905, Richard Strauss premiered his famous one-act opera ‘Salome” based on Wilde’s play.
 As early as 1916, American cinema began depicting dancing temple maidens and Egyptian queens to satisfy the American public’s appetite for all things exotic.
 Most representations of Middle Eastern dance in these early films are simply classical dance forms embellished with pseudo-Oriental poses and movement.

 Egyptian Golden Era of Belly Dance

 Back in Egypt, a Lebanese born entertainer named Badia Masabni (pictured left) began opening entertainment clubs in Cairo, Egypt circa 1926.
 Badia’s “sala(s)” featured a variety of acts like singing, music, comedy and eventually dancing, and were suspected to be the first venues to feature fully orchestrated Arabic music.
 A singer and dancer herself, Badia taught many of the dancers working in her club.
-Badia is said to have first introduced western dance forms, stage dynamics and the use of choreography into Egyptian dance’s beledi style, which was, for the most part, un-Westernized up to that point.
+Badia is said to have first introduced western dance forms, stage dynamics and the use of choreography into Egyptian dance’s baladi style, which was, for the most part, un-Westernized up to that point.
 This “new” stage friendly version of Egyptian dance has now become the basis for belly dance style over the last century.
-Many claim that Badia may have been influenced by American cinema’s portrayal of Oriental-style costuming and was the first to use the two piece tummy revealing costumes in her shows, likely an attempt to appeal to tourists expecting to see on stage what they see in films.
+Many claims that Badia may have been influenced by American cinema’s portrayal of Oriental-style costuming and was the first to use the two-piece tummy revealing costumes in her shows, likely an attempt to appeal to tourists expecting to see on stage what they see in films.

 In the 1920’s, Egypt began producing its own films and typically featured actresses that pulled double duty as dancers.
 By the 1940’s and 1950’s, many dancers whom began dancing in Badia’s clubs, were now cinema stars with dance empires of their own.
 Dancers like Samia Gamal, Tahiya Carioca, Naima Akef, and Hagar Hamdy still epitomize belly dance today.